wtfuk/easyTestingJSPiscine/README.md

 4. Run `node tests.mjs` to test your solution.

 That's all that is required.
 You do not need to write 2 extra arguments.
 You do not need an external location of your tests folder.
 You do not need to specify the file or name of exercise you need to be tested.

-It automatically tests the last saved .js file in your piscine/current folder.
+**It automatically tests the last saved .js file in your piscine/current folder**.

-You do not need to go to test folder and run `node test.js` with 2 arguments.
+You do not need to go to test folder and run `node test.mjs` with 2 arguments.

 ## Here is a small demo picture of the file structure